 Visual Studio provides an interactive read-evaluate-print loop (REPL) window for each of your Python environments, which improves upon the REPL you get with

 python.exe on the command line.
-The interactive window (opened with the View > Other Windows > <environment> Interactive menu commands) lets you to enter arbitrary Python code and see immediate results, which helps you learn and experiment with APIs and libraries, and to interactively develop working code to include in your projects.
+The interactive window (opened with the View > Other Windows > <environment> Interactive menu commands) lets you enter arbitrary Python code and see immediate results.
+This way of coding helps you learn and experiment with APIs and libraries, and to interactively develop working code to include in your projects.

 Visual Studio has a number of Python REPL modes to choose from: